canonical/landscape-scripts/README.md

 - can convert scripts to any other shell scripting language
 - have thoughts around improving the quality of this material

 Do not hesitate to fork this repository, and submit a pull request with your improvements.
-If appropriate, you are encouraged to [**write a companion tutorial**](https://ubuntu.com/tutorials/tutorial-guidelines) for your contribution, or suggest updates to the existing tutorials.

 ---